MinuteClinic: Criticism

 MinuteClinics, like other convenience care clinics, replace visits patients might otherwise have with their primary care provider, limiting the opportunities for a PCP to develop that relationship, potentially fragmenting the patient's health care.
 Previously, the clinics did not have the patient's medical record.
 However, recent advances in medical records systems now allow clinicians to access records from patients’ primary clinic with their permission.
 In 2014, the American Academy of Pediatrics recommended that parents not use retail-based clinics for their children.

 They updated those recommendations in 2017, to state “ The Academy recommends that physicians coordinate with urgent care and retail-based clinics, to ensure high-quality services outside the medical home.”

 MinuteClinics are now providing primary care, as well as management of some chronic diseases such as diabetes, pulmonary diseases, and hypertension in many states.
 The expansion of primary care services is in conjunction with the growing need for primary care providers across the country.
-MinuteClinics now provide drive-thru Covid-19 testing at select locations in concert with labs such as Quest Diagnostics.